dendronhq/dendron-docs/vault/dev.process.code.monorepo.md

 1. Commit the new yarn.lock file

 - NOTE: when you do this, you might end up updating other dependencies because of [[Semver|dendron://dendron.docs/dev.concepts#semver]]. having a `yarn.lock` means that don't update dependencies even if a new dependency is available. in these cases, be sure to conduct [[Manual Testing|dendron://dendron.docs/dev.process.qa.test#manual-testing]] when submitting the PR

+### Pinning a dependency

+Sometimes, its necessary to pin dependencies to prevent accidental updates (usually because the next version forces an incompatible node version).
+This usually comes to light when upgrading dependencies or when we follow the [[Removing a package|dendron://dendron.docs/dev.process.code.monorepo#removing-a-package]] cookbook.
+When you find a dependency is incompatible, you can pin it by removing the `^` sign infront of the dependency in the respective `package.json`.

+When you do so, be sure to also add that dependency in [[Pinned Dependencies|dendron://dendron.docs/dev.ref.pinned-dependencies]]

 ### Publish a new monorepo package